Fujairah Ruler Condoles King Salman Over Passing Of Prince Turki Bin Mohmmed - UrduPoint

 Turki bin Mohammed bin Saud Al Kabeer Al Saud.

 H.H.
-Sheikh Mohammed bin Hamad bin Mohammed Al Sharqi, Crown Prince of Fujairah, sent a similar message to the Custodian of the Two Holy Mosque.
+Sheikh Mohammed bin Hamad bin Mohammed Al Sharqi, Crown Prince of Fujairah, also sent similar a message to the Custodian of the Two Holy Mosque.